abelcheung/scorerender/readme.txt

 Right now this is still impossible.
 Management of cache is planned in future, but can't say when it would be finished.

-= Images using Guido notation seems blurred. =

-This may not be fully fixable, because setting font attributes may not be possible for all text.
-After image resizing, they can be rendered smaller / larger than desired.

 = How to debug my fragment when posting? =

 Simply answer: don't do that if possible.
 The best way is render it privately in your computer first, then post the content, rather than needlessly spending lots of time on trial and error.